Koksheng/yuapi-backend/README.md

 ## Project Description

 Yuapi API is a full-stack project built with a .NET Core backend and a React frontend.

-It allows users to register their APIs, make them available for others to invoke, and track usage statistics.
-This platform provides a centralized solution for API management, ensuring easy sharing and detailed analytics.
+Administrators can access and publish interfaces, as well as perform statistics and analysis on the calls of each interface.
+Users can register and log in to activate interface call permissions, browse interfaces, debug online, and use the client SDK to easily call interfaces in code.

 ## Tech Stack